akkiicloud/3_ERT_Inversion/README.md

 ## Overview

-This repository contains the Python scripts developed for the inversion of Electrical Resistivity Tomography (ERT) data using **PyGIMLi**.
-The scripts implement different inversion strategies, including classical smoothness-constrained inversion, geostatistical regularization, inversion with alternative starting models, and cross-array forward modelling.
+This repository contains the Python scripts developed for the inversion of ERT data using **pyGIMLi**.
+The scripts implement different inversion strategies, including classical smoothness-constrained inversion, geostatistical regularization, inversion with alternative starting models, and cross-array forward modeling.

 > **Important**
 >
-> The inversion parameters adopted in these scripts (e.g., regularization strength, correlation lengths, error models, vertical weighting (*zWeight*), and other inversion settings) were selected specifically for the Wendelsheim and Pfäffingen datasets investigated in this study.
+> The inversion parameters adopted in these scripts (e.g., regularization strength, correlation lengths, error models, vertical weighting (*zWeight*), and other inversion settings) were selected specifically for the Wendelsheim and Pfäffingen data sets investigated in this study.
 These parameters should **not** be directly transferred to other ERT datasets.
 Instead, they should be adapted according to the data quality, acquisition geometry, geological setting, and inversion objectives of the study area.

 ---